-- All requests for media visits are assessed on an individual basis according to circulation, availability and budgets but priority is given to target media from our nine core markets: Finland, Russia, Sweden, Latvia, UK, Germany, US, Japan and China.
+- All requests for media visits are assessed on an individual basis according to circulation, availability and budgets but priority is given to target media from our five core markets: Finland, Sweden, Latvia, UK, and Germany.

 - Digital influencers must have a significant following and engagement in one or more of our key markets and alignment with our target audiences.

 - Your publication (feature/article/show) should be published within 12 months after the visit.

 - We may ask you to present a letter of assignment from your editor indicating intent to publish the feature or article.

 - We may ask freelancers to send us at least two articles that have been published within the last six months.

 - We do not pay for travel costs to/from Tallinn or airport transfers.